melinda-hl-lim/Launch-School/ls-170_networking_foundations/1_the_internet.md

 - OSI: Physical Layer - Layer 1
 - Internet Protocol Suite: no dedicated layer, but touches on some aspects of physical network in the Link layer

-The 'physical' network is made of tangible pieces such as networked deices, cables, wires, eletricity, radio waves, light, ...
+The 'physical' network is made of tangible pieces such as networked deices, cables, wires, electricity, radio waves, light, ...

-The limitations of the physical world determine the physical characteristics ofa  network, and thus impact how protocols function further up at the conceptual level (i.e. top of model).
+The limitations of the physical world determine the physical characteristics of a network, and thus impact how protocols function further up at the conceptual level (i.e. top of model).

 ### Bits and Signals